Forecasting Arctic Temperatures With Quantile Machine Learning: Appendix: Statistical Narrative

 and the adaptive conformal prediction region attains marginal coverage of at least $1-\alpha$.

 Exchangeability means that the joint distribution of the nonconformal scores is invariant to permutations of their indices.
 Although in practice the scores are realized in temporal order, their joint law would be unchanged had they been realized in any other order.
 That a new unlabeled case is realized at time $T{+}1$ is immaterial.
 For the analyses of the Svalbard data, exchangeability depends on the whitening of the calibration data residuals.
-The residuals from the training data are not exchangeable, and neither are the residuals from the calibration data before whitening.
+After whitening, the resulting innovations satisfy the exchangeability condition sufficiently well to justify the coverage guarantee above.